alopezlago/QuizBowlDiscordScoreTracker/README.md

 - Add unit tests for the event handlers in Bot.cs.
 This will require further refactoring similar to what was done with BotCommand/BotCommandHandler.
 - Consider adding support for tournaments
   - This requires lots more work, including persisting stats in case of a crash, and determining which rooms belong to the tournament, etc.
-- Allow undoing scores
 - Allow teams to be created.
 This should be something the reader can set up.
-- Handle buzz emojis (:buzz: or :buz:).
-This needs to come from the Guild's emojis.
-This may need to be a configuration option.
-- Limit which channels the bot can interact with.

 #### Instructions:
 - If you want to be the reader, type in !read